USA Network (Canada)

-USA Network is a Canadian discretionary specialty television channel owned by CTV Specialty Television, Inc., a joint venture of Bell Media (80%) and ESPN Inc. (20%; ESPN is not believed to be directly involved in the operation of the channel).
+USA Network is a Canadian discretionary specialty television channel owned by CTV Specialty Television, Inc., a joint venture of Bell Media (80%) and ESPN, LLC (20%; ESPN is not believed to be directly involved in the operation of the channel).
 Based on the American channel of the same name, it primarily carries a general entertainment format focusing on television series, films, reality, and sports programming.

-The channel was launched on December 31, 1994 by Labatt Communications as Discovery Channel, a Canadian version of the American cable network of the same name; as with its namesake, it primarily aired factual programming relating to topics such as science, technology, and nature, with a mix of original Canadian productions (including a daily news magazine that aired from its launch through 2018) and imported programming.
+The channel was launched on January 1, 1995, by Labatt Communications as Discovery Channel, a Canadian version of the American cable network of the same name; as with its namesake, it primarily aired factual programming relating to topics such as science, technology, and nature, with a mix of original Canadian productions (including a daily news magazine that aired from its launch through 2018) and imported programming.
 By the 2010s, mirroring similar shifts by its American parent, the network shifted to primarily airing reality-style programs, and later added reruns of scripted programming (particularly police procedurals) from other Bell Media channels.

 In June 2024, Rogers Sports & Media announced that it had acquired the Canadian rights to all Warner Bros.
 Discovery (WBD) factual and lifestyle brands beginning January 1, 2025, including Discovery Channel.
 Bell subsequently announced that it would enter into a licensing agreement with NBCUniversal and later Versant for two of its Discovery-branded channels, with Discovery being relaunched as USA Network on January 1, 2025.
 A new iteration of Discovery owned by Rogers concurrently launched the same day.

 As a former Category A service, Discovery Channel was required to be carried on the basic service of all digital cable providers across Canada.
 The channel was, and still is as USA Network, typically offered optionally at the discretion of cable or satellite providers.